-When considering Machine Learning (ML) as a part of your company’s IT toolbox, there are certain things that are pivotal to address.
-In the following article we will touch upon how your approach to ML projects may impact the outcome.
-Thorough planning, expectation management and honesty are key elements.
+When considering Machine Learning as a part of your company’s IT toolbox, there are certain things that are pivotal to address.
+We will touch upon how your approach to ML projects may impact the outcome.

 "Where can AI and ML be applied?" is a common question among business owners.
 The answer is: Everywhere – with a proper approach.
 Machine Learning works wonders predicting expensive incidents and unexpected expenditures, prioritizing and processing customer requests, detecting anomalies, for pattern recognition, intelligent text analysis and recommendation systems.